 Sales velocity and sales volume are related but distinct sales metrics.
 Sales volume refers to the total number of units sold over a given period.
 While increasing sales volume can potentially boost revenue, it might not necessarily lead to increased sales velocity if the sales cycle lengthens or the win rate decreases.
 On the other hand, improving sales velocity means you’re not only selling more (volume) but doing so more efficiently – closing deals faster and winning more often, which can lead to sustainable revenue growth over time.

 Sales velocity can identify high-potential customer segments by analyzing the average time it takes for specific customer groups to progress through the sales pipeline and convert into closed deals.
 Businesses can identify which segments convert more quickly and efficiently by comparing sales velocity across customer segments.
-High sales velocity in a particular segment suggests that the offer resonate well with that group’s needs and preferences.
+High sales velocity in a particular segment suggests that the offer resonates well with that group’s needs and preferences.
 This makes them a high-potential target for further sales and marketing efforts.

 A good sales velocity benchmark can vary widely depending on the industry, the nature of the product or service being sold, and the company’s specific business model.
 Measuring your sales velocity and tracking changes over time is essential.
 Improving your figures is often more beneficial than comparing them with an industry standard.
 Ultimately, the ‘good’ benchmark for sales velocity aligns with your company’s strategic goals and growth plans.